manuelbenitez/manuelbenitez/README.md

 ### Howdy!
+- 🔭 I’m currently working on the repository called analogs, which is a portfolio of pictures I have been taking over the years with my analog cameras

+- 📫 How to reach me?
+Just drop an email to manu.benitez1@hotmail.com

+- 🌱 I’m currently learning smart contracts

 <!--
 **manuelbenitez/manuelbenitez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.